IAmMasterCraft/product-page/README.md

 Contributing
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 I welcome contributions that improve the project's functionality, performance, and user experience.

-License
-This project is licensed under the MIT License.

 Feel free to explore, modify, and extend this project to create your own magic.

-For questions, issues, or additional documentation, please contact the [IAmMasterCraft](https://github.com/IAmMasterCraft).
+For questions, issues, or additional documentation, please contact [IAmMasterCraft](https://github.com/IAmMasterCraft).